 1.6 The Eastern corridor of the DFC between Delhi and Kolkata traverses through the state boundaries of Delhi, Uttar Pradesh, Bihar, and West Bengal.
 The prime objective of the DFC project is to facilitate speedier and smoother transportation of bulk goods without any interruption between the two metropolises - Delhi and Kolkata - and their respective hinterlands at minimum cost and in the least time.
-The Khurja-Dadri section of 47 km is proposed to be included in EDFC1.
-The development objectives of the Project (EDFC1) are to: (a) provide additional rail transport capacity, improved service quality and higher freight throughput on the 343 km Khurja - Kanpur section of the Eastern rail corridor; and (b) develop the institutional capacity of DFCCIL to build and maintain the DFC infrastructure network.
-In this, the Kurja-Dadri section of 47 km is proposed to be included.
+The project includes construction of a double line railway track for Mughalsarai-Khurja section(724 km) and single track for Khurja-Ludhiana(408 Km) and Khurja- Dadri(49 Km approx.) section.
 The proposed corridors are basically parallel to the existing track while bypassing the major cities having dense built up area along the existing tracks.
 It is anticipated that the construction of DFC would induce economic development, generate employment and above all, improve economic integration of regions in the country with improved links among major economic and trade centres.